pearcej/pearcej.github.io/csc426/index.md

   - [Course Syllabus](https://docs.google.com/document/d/1h3_tJQsIA-POB-ronkaHWczbyGybvheo3-KnNljuDpU/edit?usp=sharing)

 ---
+## Day 18: Thursday, October 21, 2021
+ - **In class**:
+   - Midterm exam
+ - **Before next class**:
+   - Make sure your local droplet build is both current with the upstream branches.
+Then make sure it is working and you are able to edit and push your changes.
+This MUST be done BEFORE the next part, and the time spent on updating and fixing droplet does not count in the next part.
+   - Next, spend spend 4 or more hours working on your Runestone issue, making changes and seeing the results, keeping track of your time in [SR1: Scrum Report 1](https://docs.google.com/document/d/1L8E74FH802iRdE77sY_EXwxTHw5LK7RXFB9LyrR-lwo/edit?usp=sharing).
+Be sure that you read the linked Google Doc before beginning this part. **Note that due to the nature of this Scrum Report, it will NOT be accepted late.**
+   - *Failure to have an up-to-date working droplet environment in our next class will negatively impact your participation grade.*

+## Day 17: Tuesday, October 19, 2021
+ - **In class**:
+   - Peerwise Jeopardy Game
+   - **Announcement:** The Midterm will take place in our next class.
+ - **Before next class**:
+   - Study for Midterm using [Peerwise course 24005](https://peerwise.cs.auckland.ac.nz/course/main.php?course_id=24005) and other class materials.

 ## Day 16: Thursday, October 14, 2021
  - **In class**:
    - Review, revise, resubmit, and post questions from [TRM: Peerwise Review for Midterm](https://docs.google.com/document/d/1IE_3hm9a41kcbjBKt3zileZ-OpSDeulUPBT5kd3vd-M/edit?usp=sharing) to [Peerwise course 24005](https://peerwise.cs.auckland.ac.nz/course/main.php?course_id=24005).
 This is due by the end of class today.